Crisis Respite Services: Short-term Support When You Need It Most

 What is Crisis Respite?

-Crisis respite services provide immediate, short-term intensive support during emergency situations when regular support systems are insufficient or have broken down.
-These services are designed to stabilize crisis situations and prevent the need for more restrictive interventions like hospitalization or institutional placement.
+Crisis respite services provide immediate, short-term support during emergency situations when individuals with disabilities and their families need immediate intervention and relief.
+These services are designed to stabilize crisis situations and prevent more serious outcomes.

 When to Use Crisis Respite